wapadda/kernelcare-doc/docs/command_line/README.md

 ## Kernelcare Doctor

-There is a tool that collects essential information about kernelcare environment and sends it to the support team.
+This tool collects essential information about the KernelCare environment and sends it to the support team.

 ```
 # kcarectl --doctor